-The location is PRIMITIVE!
-You pack out what you pack in, except AYC will provide the required Porta-Johns.
-The area is bounded by meadows and road, so it’s very difficult for kids to get lost if they never cross a road or meadow.
-The trees in the area are large Ponderosa pines, so there’s some relief from the sun.
+The location was PRIMITIVE!
+You packed out what you packed in, except AYC provided the required Porta-Johns.
+The area was bounded by meadows and road, so it was very difficult for kids to get lost if they never crossed a road or meadow.
+The trees in the area are large Ponderosa pines, so there was some relief from the sun.

-The accommodations are whatever you bring, from pup tent to motor home.
+The accommodations are still whatever you bring, from pup tent to motor home.
 We usually have a potluck dinner on Saturday night and have horseshoes, pasture golf, bocce ball, Liar’s Dice and BS to fill in the day.
-Some folks come up as early as Wednesday, several on Thursday, but most on Friday – the day the Porta-Johns arrive.
+Some folks come up as early as Wednesday, several on Thursday, but most on Friday.

 This is a really fun event and gives new members as well as long-timers a great opportunity to socialize and enjoy the cool pines.
 The weather is always cooler in the high country but can be a bit wet.
 Plan to bring a dish to share for the Pot Luck and come up for a great time!